mackyle/markdown/syntax.md

 until a line consisting of the same number of backtick quotes is found when using the 3 backtick quotes technique.

-Note that the 3 backtick quotes (or more) must appear at the beginning of the line.
-To include a code block within a list (or other indented element), the indentation technique must be used.

 Also note that within a backticks-delimited code block, tab characters are always expanded with the tab stop locations 8 characters apart.